apache/parquet-format/Geospatial.md

 either the X or Y dimension is missing, then the bounding box itself is not produced.

-For the X values only, xmin may be greater than xmax.
+For `geography` type only, xmin may be greater than xmax.
 In this case, an object in this bounding box may match if it contains an X such that `x >= xmin` OR `x <= xmax`.
 This wraparound occurs only when the corresponding bounding box crosses the antimeridian line.
 In geographic terminology, the concepts of `xmin`,